-- a transaction is considered confirmed if it is enough deep in the blockchain! - "enough" depends on the criticality of the transaction - usual confirmation depths are 1 to 6 consensus attacks: Sybil from "Sybil: The True Story of a Woman Possessed by 16 Separate Personalities" -F. R. Schreiber - 1973 consensus attack: 51%
+- a transaction is considered confirmed if it is enough deep in the blockchain! - "enough" depends on the criticality of the transaction - usual confirmation depths are 1 to 6 consensus attacks: eclipse consensus attack: 51% a.k.a.
+Sybil attack from "Sybil: The True Story of a Woman Possessed by 16 Separate Personalities" -F. R. Schreiber - 1973